sebinsua/express-keenio/README.md

 });
 ```

-*NOTE: `whitelistProperties.body` and `whitelistProperties.reaction` support whitelisting `deep.properties.like.this`.*

-**WIP BEHAVIOUR:** By default this middleware provides a (hopefully) sane fallback in the form of eventually rigid schemas.
-First of all, by default we accept up to 50 properties in the `intention.query`, 100 properties in a `intention.body`, and 100 properties in a `reaction`.
-Additionally after a route receives 500 requests or exists for a week it stops accepting new event properties.
-Properties will be kept in the order of popularity.
+By default this middleware provides a fallback in the form of eventually rigid schemas.
+Firstly, by default we accept up to 50 properties in the `intention.query`, 100 properties in a `intention.body`, and 100 properties in a `reaction`.
+Secondly, after a route receives 500 requests or exists for a week it stops accepting new event properties.
+Properties are kept in popularity order.

 ### Blacklist Properties